tripleaceinnovations/API/README.md

 ### Project setup

 To run this project, either build a Go code or create and run a docker image using the Dockerfile provided in the source code.
-It is highly recommended to use the You can build and run the application using docker container.
+It is highly recommended to build and run the application using docker container.

 **Steps**
 1. Download and install Docker Desktop to setup docker on your system.
 You can follow the official link below for installation according to the OS: